 php artisan vendor:publish --force --tag=livewire:assets

-directory, which Laravel can now easily access.
-However, this fix might not be enough on its own; you might still need to adjust the asset_url
+Running this command will publish the assets to the /public/vendor/livewire/livewire.js directory, which Laravel can now easily access.
+However, this fix might not be enough on its own; you might still need to adjust the asset_url in Livewire’s configuration file.

-Solution 2: Modifying the asset_url in Livewire’s Configuration
+Solution 2: Modifying the asset_url in Livewires Configuration

-).
+Another practical solution involves modifying the asset_url setting directly in the Livewire configuration file (config/livewire.php).
 However, before you can do this, you’ll need to publish the configuration file using this command:

 php artisan vendor:publish --tag=livewire:config

-file and change it to match your local or production domain, like so:
+After publishing the config file, locate the asset_url setting in the config/livewire.php file and change it to match your local or production domain, like so:

 'asset_url' => "http://localhost/my_project/public",

-configuration of the application to set the asset_url
+But I prefer to use the APP_URL configuration of the application to set the asset_url Livewire variable:

 'asset_url' => env(APP_URL),